irvirty/irvirty/README.md

 - 🔭 I'm currently working on test projects for practice.
 - 🌱 I’m currently learning JavaScript and English.
 - 📁 Almost all projects are in the [homepage repository](https://github.com/irvirty/irvirty.pages.dev).
 It's more convenient for me to post and update this way, although it's inconvenient for you if you only need 1 project, sorry.
-- ⚡ Fun fact: Using CSS you can create pictures, this is called CSS Art.
+- ⚡ Fun fact: Using CSS you can draw something, this is called CSS Art.

 <!--
 **irvirty/irvirty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.